lammps/lammps/doc/src/fix_hmc.rst

 """""""""""
 This fix performs the the Hybrid/Hamiltonian Monte Carlo (HMC) algorithm in line with the following order of steps:

-The new particle positions and velocities are calculated by invoking the velocity-Verlet time integration algorithm.
+The new particle configuration (positions and velocities) is calculated by invoking the velocity-Verlet time integration algorithm.
-Before these position and velocity changes are performed, the proposed change in the Hamiltonian, :math:`\Delta{H}` is calculated following the equation:
+Before these configuration changes are performed, the proposed change in the Hamiltonian, :math:`\Delta{H}` is calculated following the equation: